isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ---

-## How good are you at estimating speedups?.
+## How good are you at estimating speedups?
 ## https://tinyurl.com/pycon2019
 ### Results from the above form will be published in a few days.
 ### How fast code is compared to the previous version?